Local, Accessible Natural Medicine

 The Georgina Butterflyway

-1% of visit earnings are used to purchase native plants for the 14 Georgina Butterflyway gardens, maintained by Yulia, Katie and Judi.
+1% of visit proceeds go towards native plants for the 14 Georgina Butterflyway gardens, maintained by Yulia, Katie, and Judi.

-Learn more about the David Suzuki Foundation Butterflyway Project here:
+Learn more about the David Suzuki Butterflyway Project here:

 Georgina Butterflyway gardens accessible to the public:

-• Georgina Naturopathic's therapy garden (follow the driveway to the back)
+- Georgina Naturopathic (follow the driveway to the back)

-• Our Lady of Smolensk Church at 5 Birch Rd (directly behind the church)
+- Our Lady of Smolensk Church at 5 Birch Road

-• Springwood Beach Association at the end of Brule Lakeway (along the fence by the entrance)
+- Springwood Beach Association at the end of Brule Lakeway

-• Bethany Co-Op at 45 Atherton Cres (front garden)
+- Bethany Co-Op at 45 Atherton Crescent (front garden)

 Thank you, guardians of the land